dbohdan/uv-install/README.md

 The script requires sha256sum(1) and wget(1).
 (BusyBox works.)
-It has been tested on Alpine Linux 3.20, Debian 12, Fedora 39, Termux, and Ubuntu 24.04.
+It has been tested on Alpine Linux 3.20, Debian 12, Fedora 39, macOS 14 Sonoma, Termux, and Ubuntu 24.04.

 ## Usage